code-saturne/code_saturne/docs/doxygen/user_guide/advanced_setup.md

 Initialization of the variables
 ===============================

-The function \re cs_user_initialization allows the user to initialise some of the specific physics variables prompted via \ref cs_user_model.
+The function \re cs_user_initialization allows the user to initialize some of the specific physics variables prompted via \ref cs_user_model.
 It is called only during the initialization of the calculation.
 As usual,the user has access to many geometric variables so that the zones can be treated separately if needed (see [Electric arcs example](@ref user_initialization_electric_arcs)).

-The values of potential and its constituents are initialised if required.
+The values of potential and its constituents are initialized if required.

 It should be noted that the enthalpy is relevant.